elsiehupp/wikiteam/README.md

 For usage see [Usage](./USAGE.md)

+## Types of dump

+There are two types of backups that can be made XML dumps (current and history) and image dumps.
+Both can be done in one dump.

+An XML dump contains the meta-data of the edits (author, date, comment) and the wikitext.
+An XML dump may be "current" or "history".
+A "history" dump contains the complete history of every page, which is better for CC-BY-SA licencing and is the default.
+A "current" dump contains only the last edit for every page.

+An image dump contains all the images available in a wiki, plus their descriptions.

 ## Publishing the dump

 Please consider publishing your wiki dump(s).
 You can do it yourself as explained in [Publishing](./PUBLISHING.md).